Sir John Nelthorpe School: Comprehensive

 The school became a co-educational comprehensive in 1976.

 Building improvements have included a new canteen, refurbishment of the drama hall and science labs, redecoration of English classrooms and improved security.
 The school was one of two in Humberside LEA that had a boarding house; Bridlington School (a former grammar school) was the other.
 Since 1996 it has been administered by North Lincolnshire; the LEA's offices are also in Brigg.

 Curriculum

 The school shares the sixth form, known as the Brigg Sixth Form, with the town's other comprehensive school, The Vale Academy.
-This allows pupils a wider range of subjects.
-'A' level results have traditionally been high, with many subjects placed in the national top 25%.

 School expeditions were made to Malawi in 2012, and India in 2014.
 The school took part in a Great War research project supported by the Heritage Lottery Fund.
-Its pupils are currently district netball and cricket champions and winners of the Magistrates Mock Trial competition.

-Awards and recognition
+Inspections

 In 2014 Ofsted rated the school Grade 2 "Good" for overall effectiveness, following a 2013 report of Grade 3 "Requires Improvement", and 2011, 2009 and 2006 of Grade 3 "Satisfactory".

-In recent years GCSE results have been consistent at over 70% A*-C. In 2015, 74% of students achieved 5 grades A* to C including English and maths, and 46% achieved the Ebacc, both figures the highest in North Lincolnshire.